davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 - [Matlab](https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html)
 - [ROAST](https://www.parralab.org/roast/): An open source tool that runs on Matlab, used to compute electric fields from MRI structural images.
 - [MRIcroGL](https://www.nitrc.org/projects/mricrogl): MRIcroGL allows you to view 2D slices and renderings of your brain imaging data.
 We will use it to find the coordinates for the virtual electrodes
-- [Miniconda](https://docs.anaconda.com/miniconda/): A lighter installation of Anaconda Distribution that includes only conda and Python.
-This will be used to create the environment with the libraries used to access and visualise the results from ROAST.
 - [Git](https://git-scm.com/downloads)
 - [VScode \(suggested\)](https://code.visualstudio.com/download)